In 2014 Dundee was named the UK’s first, and remains to be the only, UNESCO City of Design.

-It has a population of 147,000 but serves a wider travel to work area of 500,000.
-The city has, time and again, reinvented itself, focusing on design and creativity to promote economic growth.
+With a population of 148,000, but serving a wider travel to work area of 500,000, Dundee has, time and again, reinvented itself, focusing on design and creativity to promote economic growth.
 In the 19th century, it was the world centre of the jute textile industry, resulting in rapid industrial development.
-It was also a major centre for shipbuilding and machine tool manufacturing.
-Over the last 30 years, the city has become home to a dynamic digital media industry, respected higher-education institutions and vibrant design and creative industries.
+It was also a major home to a dynamic digital media industry, respected higher-education institutions and creative industries.

 Dundee has used culture and creativity as key drivers of social and economic regeneration.
-The city has a major waterfront regeneration strategy with the new V&A Museum of Design.
-Dundee still faces significant challenges with the collapse of its traditional industrial base, the legacy of long-term, inter-generational unemployment, and serious social, health and economic problems, but is tackling these through partnership strategies to create jobs, increase confidence and raise aspirations.
+The city still faces significant challenges with the collapse of its traditional industrial base, the legacy of long-term, inter-generational unemployment, and serious social, health and economic problems, but it is tackling these through the Waterfront regeneration, partnership strategies to create jobs, increase confidence and raise aspirations.

 As a Creative City of Design, Dundee envisages: